 A stunning visual ensemble of built and natural landscapes, the Panama Canal Area embodies pre-Colombian and colonial architecture, as well as exemplary nineteenth and twentieth century technology, aesthetic ideals, and urban experiences.
 Within the canal and watershed harbor lays one of the most important reserves of bio-diversity in the neo-tropical region.
 The Canal itself, a 50-mile (80 kilometer) lock canal across the Isthmus of Panama, cuts through a diverse landscape of colonial ruins, industrial sites, and dense tropical jungle.
 For indigenous peoples, the isthmus it transects was an important site of continental cultural exchange.
 After the colonization of Panama, beginning in the fifteenth century, the region became a crucial trading point for Spain.
 Construction of the canal began in 1880 and after significant stops and starts ended in 1914.
 In 1903, the United States signed a treaty providing the land for the “constructions, operation, sanitation, and protection” of the isthmian canal as well the recognition of Panamanian independence from Colombia.
 The U.S. administered the canal area until 1999 when it was returned to Panamanian ownership.

-World Monuments Fund began preservation efforts in the Panama Canal Area by including San Lorenzo Castle and San Jerónimo Fort, two Spanish colonial-era fortifications that have been directly affected by the turnover of the Panama Canal, on the 1998 Watch.
-In 2001, WMF developed an integrated conservation program for the cultural and natural resource management of the Spanish colonial fortifications and conducted several restoration projects at the forts over the following three years.
-WMF also formulated a community-based conservation and development plan for the canal township of Gamboa in 2003.
+We began preservation efforts in the Panama Canal Area in 1998 by including two important monuments on the Watch—San Lorenzo Castle and San Jerónimo Fort, Spanish colonial-era fortifications directly affected by the turnover of the Panama Canal.
+Both sites were included on the Watch again, in 2000 and in 2002.
+In 2001, we developed an integrated conservation program for the cultural and natural resource management and conducted several restoration projects at the forts over the following three years.
+We also formulated a community-based conservation and development plan for the canal township of Gamboa in 2003.